 Boneless or bone-in, skinless or skin-on

-You can go for bone-in chicken thighs, and they might be better for flavor but with more cooking time required.
+You can go for bone-in chicken thighs, which might be better for flavor but require more cooking time.
 The thigh bone secretes some juices and adds flavor, but it is more effective with longer cooking methods to make stock, soup, or broth.
 With a quick recipe like this one, not that much.

 If it is skin-on chicken breast, you may go ahead as the cooking time is short, and the crispiness will remain.